 ingredients in sweet potato waffles

-• Sweet potato puree: You can use puree that you’ve made yourself or store-bought canned sweet potato puree or baby food.
+• Sweet potato puree: You can use puree that you’ve made yourself like Crock Pot Sweet Potatoes or store-bought canned sweet potato puree or Sweet Potato Baby Food.

 • Eggs: Large eggs help bind the batter together.